-Hypertensive disorders of pregnancy (HDP) affect up to 10% of all pregnancies and are associated with significant maternal and perinatal morbidity^{1,2}.
-The maternal cardiovascular system has been shown to be impaired during HDP^{3,4}.
-Transthoracic echocardiography (TTE) studies have demonstrated that left ventricular (LV) remodeling is a common finding among women with HDP when compared to those with a normotensive pregnancy^{4,5}.
-Most data also suggest an association with diastolic dysfunction for all types of HDP, particularly in patients with pre-eclampsia (PE)^{4,6}.
-Indeed, when LV filling pressures were estimated using the early diastolic mitral inflow velocity (E) and early diastolic mitral annular velocity (e') ratio, a higher ratio was reported in women with PE4.
-In addition, women with HDP have significantly worse myocardial function as demonstrated by global longitudinal strain assessment7.
-The strain imposed by HDP on maternal LV morphology and function is supported by the finding of elevated levels of cardiac biomarkers that, interestingly, are also found to be abnormal in heart failure and other cardiac diseases outside pregnancy^{8,9}.
+Hypertensive disorders of pregnancy (HDP) affect up to 10% of pregnancies and are associated with significant maternal and perinatal morbidity.^{1, 2} The maternal cardiovascular system has been shown to be impaired during HDP.^{3, 4} Transthoracic echocardiography (TTE) studies have demonstrated that left ventricular (LV) remodelling is a common finding among women with HDP compared to normotensive pregnancies.^{4, 5} Most data also suggest an association with diastolic dysfunction for all types of HDP, particularly in patients with pre-eclampsia (PE).^{4, 6} Indeed, when LV filling pressures were estimated using the early diastolic mitral inflow velocity and early diastolic mitral annular velocity (E/e' ratio), a higher ratio was reported in women with PE.4 In addition, women with HDP have significantly worse myocardial function as demonstrated by global longitudinal strain assessment.7 The strain imposed by HDP on maternal LV morphology and function is supported by the finding of elevated levels of cardiac biomarkers that, interestingly, are also found to be abnormal in heart failure and other cardiac diseases outside pregnancy.^{8, 9}

-An imbalance in circulating vascular factors soluble fms-like tyrosine kinase-1 (sFlt-1) and placental growth factor (PIGF) are implicated in the pathophysiology of multiorgan endothelial dysfunction seen in PE.
-In particular, circulating levels of sFlt-1 are increased markedly in women with PE, while free levels of its ligand PIGF are significantly diminished^{10,11}.
-Both biomarkers can be measured in maternal plasma and serum and have demonstrated clinical utility in predicting the risk of PE in asymptomatic women, ruling out PE in women with possible clinical features, diagnosing PE and helping with timing of delivery in women with confirmed PE12.
-There is a paucity of studies assessing the relationship between cardiac indices and sFlt-1 or PlGF in HDP^{13-15}.
-This pilot study aimed to investigate these correlations in a cohort of HDP women and normotensive controls who underwent maternal TTE in the peripartum period.
+An imbalance in circulating vascular factors soluble fms-like tyrosine kinase 1 (sFlt-1) and placental growth factor (PIGF) are implicated in the pathophysiology of multiorgan endothelial dysfunction seen in PE.
+In particular, circulating levels of sFlt-1 are markedly increased in women with PE, while free levels of its ligand PIGF are significantly diminished.^{10, 11} Both biomarkers can be measured in maternal plasma and serum and have demonstrated clinical utility in predicting the risk of PE in asymptomatic women, ruling out PE in women with possible clinical features, diagnosing PE, and helping with timing of birth in women with confirmed PE.12 There is a paucity of studies assessing the relationship between cardiac indices and sFlt-1 or PIGF in HDP.13-15 This pilot study aims to investigate these correlations in a cohort of HDP women and normotensive controls who underwent maternal TTE in the peripartum period.